Go beyond your typical JB day trip to KSL and City Square Mall while sticking to a friendly budget!

 Opening hours: 9:30AM – 4PM, closed on Sat

 Address: Level 34, Menara JLand Johor Bahru City Centre (JBCC, Jalan Tun Abdul Razak, 80000 Johor Bahru, Johor, Malaysia

 3PM: Shop Near KSL City Mall

-KSL City Mall is no stranger to most Singaporeans.
-It’s easily accessible via Grab or by a feeder bus at the custom and has stores like KTVs, massage parlours or shopping options.
+KSL City Mall is no stranger to most Singaporeans; it’s easily accessible via Grab or by a feeder bus at the custom.
+You’re guaranteed to have something to do here as they have many establishments like KTVs, massage parlours, and shopping options.

 But other than shopping inside the mall, step outside and you’ll find new interesting places to explore.